ShivvaHimavarshini/Library-attendance-analysis/README.md

 # Library-attendance-analysis
-A two-month internship project analyzing Anurag University’s library data to identify attendance patterns, borrowing trends, and user behavior.
-Insights support better resource allocation, strategic planning, and enhanced user engagement.
+The project analyzes library attendance and borrowing data to uncover usage patterns, popular books, user demographics, and departmental trends.
+Insights from the analysis help improve resource allocation, enhance user experience, and support strategic decisions for better library management.